 So when the invitation came toward Hungary, I joined Abraham in laughing at what seemed to be a silly idea.
 I responded right away with a polite “Thanks for thinking of us.” e-mail.
 I even told Sarah, “If the kids come to us speaking Hungarian in the morning, THEN we’ll know it’s from God.
 Short of that – we’ll respond in a week with a gracious decline.
 The problem was – God didn’t seem to be laughing (just grinning, filled with loving, mischievous excitement).
 No daughters came out with a “Jo Napot!” (“Hello” in Hungarian) the next morning, but still it was something we couldn’t put down.

 A week later we still hadn’t responded, as we usually would have.
 Neither had we asked for more details.
 In our evening prayers with the kids, we reminded them that sometimes God wants to speak to mommy/daddy through them.
 So “let us know if you ever feel like God tells you something He wants us to hear”.
 A few days later, our 8 year old spoke up… “Dad, I feel like God told me something He wants you to hear.”
-I was ready for all kinds of childish desires.
-“God told me He wants me to be a missionary.”
+I was ready for all kinds of childish desires (Puppy?
+Disney? etc.) Instead, she shared – “God told me He wants me to be a missionary.”

 We finally began to ask more questions, to seek clarity on why this was probably more God seeing if we were willing – more than actually wanting us to respond.
 But as my wife has already pointed out, it was tough not to see all God had been doing to prepare us for such a time as this.
 There were big things, like being formed by prayer as a family that is shaped by dependence on God.
 Or learning both personally/academically about hospitality, immigration law, cultural contexts, and a missional God.
-There were crazy things like being reminded my own grandmothers’ family emigrated from Budapest over 100 years ago.
+So many of the classes at Wesley Seminary I’d assumed God would use to prepare me to serve in new ways pastorally – took on new context as I saw the shape of missional service in them.
+There were crazy things like being reminded that my own grandmothers’ family emigrated from Eger, Hungary over 100 years ago.
 But…this meant I had to hold my self-proclaimed identity of “Lifelong Youth Pastor” loosely before the throne of Jesus.

 The moment between putting ones’ foot out of the boat, and finding the waves walk-able is a tough place to be.
 It’s a place that forces a mode of continuous prayer.
 In that, we’re already realizing we’re right where God desires…and where we want our kids/family to be.